ilbrando/redux-saga-typescript/README.md

 }
 ```

 How is this useful?
-Well, the problem i Take One was that we had to give the exact type that was returned by the API function.
+Well, the problem in Take One was that we had to give the exact type that was returned by the API function.
 And we could get that wrong or it could change in the future.

 So wouldn't i be nice if we could use `RetunrType` instead?
 Something like this: